Gather Together in My Name

-Gather Together in My Name (1974) is a memoir by American writer and poet Maya Angelou.
+Gather Together in My Name is a 1974 memoir by American writer and poet Maya Angelou.
 It is the second book in Angelou's series of seven autobiographies.
-The book begins immediately following the events described in I Know Why the Caged Bird Sings, and follows Angelou, called Rita, from the ages of 17 to 19.
-Written three years after Caged Bird, the book "depicts a single mother's slide down the social ladder into poverty and crime."
-The title of the book is taken from the Bible, but it also conveys how one black female lived in the white-dominated society of the U.S. following World War II.
+Written three years after the publication of and beginning immediately following the events described in I Know Why the Caged Bird Sings, it follows Angelou, called Rita, from the ages of 17 to 19.
+The title is taken from the Bible, but also conveys how one Black female lived in the white-dominated society of the U.S. following World War II.

 Angelou expands upon many themes that she started discussing in her first autobiography, including motherhood and family, racism, identity, education and literacy.
 Rita becomes closer to her mother in this book, and goes through a variety of jobs and relationships as she tries to provide for her young son and find her place in the world.
 Angelou continues to discuss racism in Gather Together, but moves from speaking for all Black women to describing how one young woman dealt with it.
 The book exhibits the narcissism of young people, but describes how Rita discovers her identity.
 Like many of Angelou's autobiographies, Gather Together is concerned with Angelou's on-going self-education.

 Gather Together was not as critically acclaimed as Angelou's first autobiography, but received mostly positive reviews and was recognized as being better written than its predecessor.
 The book's structure, consisting of a series of episodes tied together by theme and content, parallels the chaos of adolescence, which some critics feel makes it an unsatisfactory sequel to Caged Bird.
 Rita's many physical movements throughout the book, which affects the book's organization and quality, has caused at least one critic to call it a travel narrative.

 Background

-Gather Together in My Name, published in 1974, is Maya Angelou's second book in her series of seven autobiographies.
-Written three years after her first autobiography, I Know Why the Caged Bird Sings, the book "depicts a single mother's slide down the social ladder into poverty and crime".
+Gather Together in My Name, published in 1974, is Maya Angelou's second book in her series of seven autobiographies and was written three years after her first autobiography, I Know Why the Caged Bird Sings.
 In 1971, Angelou published her first volume of poetry, Just Give Me a Cool Drink of Water 'fore I Diiie (1971), which became a bestseller and was nominated for a Pulitzer Prize.
 It was Angelou's early practice to alternate a prose volume with a poetry volume.
-In 1993, Angelou recited her poem "On the Pulse of Morning" at the inauguration of President Bill Clinton, becoming the first poet to make an inaugural recitation since Robert Frost at John F. Kennedy's inauguration in 1961.
+In 1993, Angelou recited her poem "On the Pulse of Morning" at the inauguration of Bill Clinton, becoming the first poet to make an inaugural recitation since Robert Frost's "The Gift Outright" at the inauguration of John F. Kennedy in 1961.
 Through the writing of this autobiography and her life stories in all of her books, Angelou became recognized and highly respected as a spokesperson for Blacks and women.
 According to scholar Joanne Braxton, it made her "without a doubt ...
 America's most visible black woman autobiographer".